 "On no account will Podemos allow the PP to govern," 37-year-old Pablo Iglesias told reporters.

-has helped to dislodge the country's two party politics in its two-year history; a system, which has dominated Spanish politics since the end of the Franco dictatorship in 1975.
+His anti-austerity movement has helped to dislodge the country's two party politics in its two-year history; a system, which has dominated Spanish politics since the end of the Franco dictatorship in 1975.

 Later the leader of Spain's Ciudadanos Party also added that they would not join any coalition and therefore remain in opposition.
 Ciudadanos (which translates as "citizens") came fourth in the highly fragmented election and is regarded as Rajoy's closest ideological partner.